KarthikArigela/ai-engineering-field-guide/README.md

 # AI Engineering Field Guide

 Data-driven field guide to AI engineering roles, skills, and interviews.
+AI Engineering Field Guide is **the** go-to resource for AI engineering.

 Everything here is based on real data: 4,894 actual job descriptions, real interview experiences, and real stories from practitioners.
 This is not AI-generated filler dumped into a repo - every insight comes from analyzing actual data and synthesizing patterns from it.

-My vision for this repo is to become **the** go-to resource for AI engineering.
-Like [data-science-interviews](https://github.com/alexeygrigorev/data-science-interviews) but broader:

-- role analysis
-- job market data
-- interview questions
-- learning paths
-- and more

 It's a work in progress, and I'm actively adding more content.
 Your input is very welcome - feedback and contributions help shape what goes in here.